python/devguide/faq.rst

 UNIX
 '''''''''''''''''''

-First, you need to `download Subversion`_.
-Most UNIX-based operating systems have binary packages available.
-Also, most packaging systems also have Subversion available.

 If you have checkin rights, you need OpenSSH_.
 This is needed to verify your identity when performing commits.